 The favourite UK seaside destination for overseas tourists:

 Brighton is renowned for its diverse communities, quirky shopping areas and large cultural, music and arts scene.If you spend the day there you are guaranteed to find plenty to see and do.

-Make sure you take a walk on famous Brighton Pier – great for all ages. … The pier is open all year, there is free admission, a fish and chip restaurant & deckchairs to relax on in summer!
+Make sure you take a walk on the popular Brighton Pier – great for all ages. … The pier is open throughout year with free admission.

 The ancient settlement of “Brighthelmstone” was documented in the Domesday Book (written in 1086).
 People first began to visit Brighton in the 16th century.
 Later it developed in popularity as a health resort for sea bathing – as a purported cure for illnesses.